-The World Shakuhachi Festival 2018 in London will consists out of a diverse range of concerts, workshops, master classes, lectures, exhibitions, study sessions and informal gatherings which are open to the general public.
+The World Shakuhachi Festival 2018 in London will consists out of a diverse range of concerts, workshops, lectures, exhibitions, study sessions and informal gatherings which are open to the general public.
 It is the seventh large-scale international shakuhachi festival to be held and will be the first to be held in Europe, acknowledging and celebrating the fact that Europe has become a firmly established territory for the shakuhachi with substantial representation of various schools, styles and approaches to the performance of the instrument and its music.

 We invited 40 top players from Japan and a further 40 from other parts of the world, including top koto and shamisen players, to make 2018 in London an unique experience.
 The festival will feature an opening concert (31.July), 4 main evening concerts as well as a further 12 concerts during the day-time.
 Additionally there will be performance opportunities at open mic slots and informal sessions.